Skip to content

 The Connect2id server covers the FAPI 1.0 profiles:

-• Advanced -- For applications that demand the highest OAuth 2.0 and OpenID Connect security, such as applications that perform financial transactions.
+• Advanced – For applications that demand the high OAuth 2.0 and OpenID Connect security, such as applications that initiate financial transactions.

-The FAPI WG is currently developing a set of future 2.0 profiles to support rich authorisations (RAR) and the ability to manage granted consent via an API.
+The FAPI WG is going to finalise a 2.0 profile in 2025 to support rich authorisations (RAR) and the ability to manage granted consent via an API.